adiyoss/StructED/README.md

  - examples_2_display: how many examples to display in the scores file - Mandatory
  - task: the loss(cost) function, the same as the train - Mandatory
  - task_param: task loss parameters if needed
- - kernel: kernel type, and parameters(i.e sigma) - Optional
+ - IKernel: IKernel type, and parameters(i.e sigma) - Optional
  	- 0 - poly 2 degree
-	- 1 - RBF 2nd taylor approximation - setting the sigma value can be done like that: kernel:1:19
+	- 1 - RBF 2nd taylor approximation - setting the sigma value can be done like that: IKernel:1:19
-	- 2 - RBF 3rd taylor approximation - setting the sigma value can be done like that: kernel:2:19
+	- 2 - RBF 3rd taylor approximation - setting the sigma value can be done like that: IKernel:2:19
  - phi: feature function type - Mandatory
  - prediction: prediction function, should implement the inferences - Mandatory
  - reader: reader type - Mandatory